ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 [<< Back to Project Overview](defenderProject.md)

+The initialisation process for the main index file of a program prepares the rest of the program for its function.

 This post will cover two topics:
 1. The initialisation process for the bot when it starts up
 2. The behavior of the bot whenever it reads a message in a Discord server